rminehan/sandstone-scala-training/02_type_system/slides.md

 Numerics:

-- int (32 bit signed integral type)
+- int

-- long (64 bit signed integral type)
+- long

+- short

-- float (32 bit signed floating point type)
+- float

-- double (64 bit signed floating point type)
+- double

 (More granular than json)